 What is the biggest misconception you hear about acupuncture?

 The biggest misconception that I hear about acupuncture is that there is no proof that it works.
 While the body of research about its effectiveness is comparatively limited, it is growing—and I feel like it is difficult to discount the longevity of the medicine.
 When my patients return and tell me they are better, that, for me, is proof enough.

 How do you stay healthy in your own life?

 For me, living a healthy lifestyle is an investment.
 Investments take time and energy, but they have a long-term pay off.
-I have a daily meditation practice, I receive regular acupuncture, I exercise daily (weight lifting, running, cycling, stretching), and I try to eat foods that are as close to their original form as possible.
+I have a daily meditation practice, I receive regular acupuncture, I exercise daily (weight lifting, yoga, hiking, cycling), and I try to eat foods that are as close to their original form as possible.
 Not that my choices are always perfect, but I try to be as mindful as possible, knowing that the effects are cumulative.